kalucki/env-change-runtime/README.md

 It works by simply reading the contents of an .env file, parsing it and then exposing them to be available in the context of the application.
 There is a simple cache to avoid fetching the file multiple times.

+In order to achieve the wanted effect, remember that you need to serve the .env file from your http server.

 # Usage

 ## Installation